garethjohnsdesign/aoifemcardle.com/about.md

 # Writer / director / photographer from Northern Ireland
 # Based in Belfast

+## — 2018
+Kissing Candice
+Nominated for Berlin International Film Festival Crystal Bear
+Nominated for Discovery award at Toronto International Film Festival

+Confused.com — From Confusion to Clarity
+Nominated for British Arrow for cinematography, production design, colouring
+Nominated for best cinematography at Ciclope

+Alzheimers — First Breath
+Nominated for British Arrow for cinematography, sound design

 ## — 2017
-Absolut – Equal Love — BBH
+Absolut — Equal Love — BBH
+Winner of D&AD Yellow pencil for cinematography for Film advertising
+Winner of D&AD Wood pencil for editing for Film advertising
+Winner of British Arrow for cinematography
+Winner of British Arrow for use of existing music
+Winner for best cinematography at Ciclope

-Audi – Daughter — Venables Bell & Partners
+Audi — Daughter — Venables Bell & Partners
+Nominated for Glass Lion
+Nominated for Best International at British Arrows

+Toyota — Good Odds — Saatchi & Saatchi
+Winner of Silver Clio for Direction
+Nominated for best editing at AICP
+Nominated for advertising excellence at AICP
+Nominated for Cause at AICP

+Toyota – Start Your Impossible — Saatchi & Saatchi
+Nominated for advertising excellence at AICP

+State Farm — Start Your Impossible — DDB Chicago
+Winner of Silver Clio for Direction
+Nominated for Cause at AICP

 ## — 2016

+Under Armour – It Comes from Below – Droga 5, NYC
+Winner of D&AD Wood pencil for sound design for Film advertising
+Winner of best editing at AICP
+Nominated for best director and best cinematography at Ciclope

 Under Armour – Prince with 1000 Enemies – Droga 5, NYC
+Winner of D&AD wood pencil for sound design for Film advertising
-Nominated for Best Direction and Best Cinematography at Ciclope Awards, Best Cinematography and Sound at the British Arrows
+Nominated for best director and best cinematography at Ciclope

 Under Armour – Numbers – Droga 5, NYC
 Nominated for Best Direction at Ciclope Awards and Best Editing at the British Arrows